StarterX4/archlinux-themes-sddm/Readme.md

 SDDM is a Login Manager for Linux which can be themed by qml.
 This is a port of existing kdm themes (package archlinux-themes-kdm) to SDDM.
 Rebranded to CachyOS.

-The Theme is available through AUR:
+The Theme is available through official CachyOS repo:
+`# pacman -S cachyos-themes-sddm`

+As well as through AUR:
 * cachyos-themes-sddm
 * https://aur.archlinux.org/packages/cachyos-themes-sddm/